Boris Pankin

-Boris Dimitrievich Pankin (Борис Дмитриевич Панкин; born 20 February 1931, in Frunze) is a former Soviet diplomat who served as acting Minister of Foreign Affairs of the USSR for a brief period in 1991.
+Boris Dmitriyevich Pankin (Борис Дмитриевич Панкин; born 20 February 1931) is a former Soviet diplomat who served as acting Minister of Foreign Affairs of the USSR for a brief period in 1991.

 Earlier career

 A reformer and journalist, Pankin was Soviet Ambassador to Sweden for eight years from 1982 to 1990.
 He was brought in to clean up after the Soviet Union's reputation was seriously tarnished in the aftermath of a diplomatic scandal in which a Whiskey-class Soviet submarine S-363 became marooned in Swedish territorial waters outside of Karlskrona.
 The incident became widely known as "Whiskey on the Rocks."
 Pankin became, and remains, very popular in Sweden, and was the Soviet Union's longest-serving Swedish envoy (although Alexandra Kollontai was Soviet Union's leading diplomat in Stockholm 1930–1945, and with the rank of ambassador from 1943).

 Pankin was the last Soviet Ambassador to Czechoslovakia (1990–1991).
 Pankin is credited with preventing the Communist-Czechoslovak government from interfering in the Velvet Revolution - which led to playwright and dissident Václav Havel's rise to the presidency.
 Pankin is best known for being the highest-ranking diplomat to stand against the August putsch which sought to bring down Mikhail Gorbachev, the last Soviet leader and promulgator of Glasnost and Perestroika.
 Pankin was later recalled to Moscow to become Gorbachev's Foreign Minister.

-On 28 August 1991 President of the USSR Mikhail Gorbachev signed a decree appointing Pankin Minister of Foreign Affairs of the USSR and submitted this decision to the Supreme Soviet however, this decree was not approved.
+On 28 August 1991, Gorbachev signed a decree appointing Pankin Minister of Foreign Affairs of the USSR and submitted this decision to the Supreme Soviet however, this decree was not approved.
 Despite this, Pankin de facto became acting minister.
 He headed the Foreign Ministry until November 18 of the same year.